What is it?

 Our mission is to improve the lives of people affected by addiction using digital health technologies.
 We will partner with leading academic institutions to rigorously optimize and test our products before making them available for use in a variety of clinical settings.
 Our experienced team is developing innovative solutions to complicated problems that affect nearly every community around the world.

 Dr. Prekupec is a board-certified Internist with a special interest in Addiction Medicine.
 He completed medical school at St. George’s University and residency in Internal Medicine at the University of Nevada – Las Vegas.
 He has published numerous peer-reviewed articles including “Misuse of Novel Synthetic Opioids: A Deadly New Trend“ which was cited in The President’s Commission on Combating Drug Addiction and the Opioid Crisis.
-He is an executive member of the Nevada Society of Addiction Medicine and a member of the VRARA Digital Health Committee.
-He was awarded the Ruth Fox Memorial Endowment Scholarship in 2017 and was recently admitted to the Bloomberg School of Public Health at Johns Hopkins University for part-time MPH studies.
-When not working on digital health applications, he spends time doing hospitalist medicine for Providence Health of Southwest Washington where he received an award for outstanding resident teaching.
+He is an executive member of the Nevada Society of Addiction Medicine and a past member of the VRARA Digital Health Committee.
+He was awarded the Ruth Fox Memorial Endowment Scholarship in 2017 and is currently studying at the Bloomberg School of Public Health at Johns Hopkins University for part-time MPH.
+When not working on digital health applications, he spends time working as a hospitalist at the VA Medical Center of Southern Nevada and has received an award for outstanding resident teaching.

-Dr. Mansky has had an illustrious career in Psychopharmacology and Addiction Psychiatry spanning over five decades.
+Dr. Mansky had an illustrious career in Psychopharmacology and Addiction Psychiatry spanning over five decades.
 He trained at SUNY Buffalo Medical School before completing research fellowships at the NIMH Addiction Research Center and the University of Illinois.
 He then went on to complete Psychiatry residency and fellowships at Harvard’s Massachusetts General Hospital.
-He has published more than 40 peer-reviewed articles and given over 130 national and international presentations.
+He published more than 40 peer-reviewed articles and gave over 130 national and international presentations.
+Professionally, he will be most remembered for his contributions to the field of physician health.
+As an advisor, he always made himself available and his ideas and feedback were crucial for the development of the 12-step simulation in Interventionville.

-Dr. Mansky is the past President of the Federation of State Physician Health Programs and was the founding Chair of the Physician Health Committee for the American Academy of Addiction Psychiatry.
-He continues his academic interest today as an Associate Editor for Psychiatric Quarterly and Member of the Editorial Board of the Journal of Addictive Diseases.
-He presently is Professor of Psychiatry, Addiction, and Physician Impairment at Touro University (Nevada) and teaches at the University of Nevada School of Medicine.
+Dr. Mansky was a past President of the Federation of State Physician Health Programs and was the founding Chair of the Physician Health Committee for the American Academy of Addiction Psychiatry.
+Until his passing in August 2018, he continued his academic interest as an Associate Editor for Psychiatric Quarterly, Member of the Editorial Board of the Journal of Addictive Diseases and as a Professor of Psychiatry, Addiction, and Physician Impairment at Touro University (Nevada).

 We are currently developing partnerships with leaders in academia and industry in the fields of addiction, digital health and virtual reality.
 We will provide more information as these relationships become more formalized.